 The data for each B. cereus biovar anthracis strain by media type will be compared to determine what combination reaches the highest percentage of sporulation at the earliest time point.
 This bacteria/media combination will be selected and used for the following animal studies and will determine the necessary time of incubation when preparing the spores to be used for the virulence study.
 Future studies could analyze each bacteria/media combination to determine if media type influences virulence.

 Spores for the animal portion of the project will be prepared similarly to the time-course study but with only the selected strain and media.
 Incubation times will be shortened to the appropriate amount of time it takes to achieve maximal sporulation.
 The spores will be purified so any signs, symptoms, or death can be directly attributed to the spores.
 An appropriate volume of spores will be prepared in the appropriate media by inoculating 200 mL of the sporulation media with 200 µL of the thawed frozen stock in a 2L baffled flask (a total of 5 flasks – will result in 50mL of purified spores).
 The cultures will be incubated at 35°C at 200 rpm for the appropriate amount of time.
-After incubation, the spores will be harvested by centrifugation in 500 mL centrifuge bottles (5000 rpm, 20 min, 4°C) followed by two washes in water for injection (Dawson et al. 2017).
-Gradient purification will be performed by gently pipetting 360 mL of spore suspension onto 600 mL of 58% gastrografin solution in water for injection (this can be divided accordingly. e.g. 90 mL of spore suspension onto 150mL of 58% gradient) followed by centrifugation (5300 rpm, 30 min, 4°C).
+After incubation, the spores will be harvested by centrifugation in 500 mL centrifuge bottles (5000 rpm, 20 min, 4°C, Beckman Coulter Inc. Avanti J-E) followed by two washes in water for injection (Dawson et al. 2017).
+Gradient purification will be performed by gently pipetting 360 mL of spore suspension onto 600 mL of 58% gastrografin solution in water for injection (this can be divided accordingly. e.g. 90 mL of spore suspension onto 150mL of 58% gradient) followed by centrifugation (5300 rpm, 30 min, 4°C, Beckman Coulter Inc. Avanti J-E).
 The purified spore pellet will be washed twice with water for injection to remove remaining gradient (Dawson et al. 2017).
 The spore pellet will then be resuspended in 50 mL of water for injection.
 The purified spore preparation will be heat shocked at 65°C for 40 min.
 The spore preparation titer will be enumerated by serial dilution in water for injection and plating on SBA.
 The spore preparation will be stored at 4°C until ready for use.

 Aim 4: Analyze virulence of B. cereus biovar anthracis in a rabbit model of infection by monitoring temperature and blood/spleen bacterial burden.
 Confirm anthrax infection by measuring protective antigen (PA) present in rabbit serum.
 (6 months)